LloydDunn/task_list_app_deployment_terraform/README.md

 <details>
 <summary> :thinking_face: <b>Click here for some hints</b></summary>

+Use the [Elastic Beanstalk docs on logging](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.logging.html) to help you figure out which logs contain which information.

-Have a look at the `eb-engine.log` file and the log files under `/var/log/eb-docker/containers/eb-current-app/`
+In particular, have a look at the `eb-engine.log` file and the log files under `/var/log/eb-docker/containers/eb-current-app/`.

 What sort of information can we extract from them?
 Which parts of the system emit these logs?